ribtoks/intmaker/content/post/mediawiki-installation-on-guest-in-virtualbox-how-to-tips-tricks.md

 During installation choose PostgreSQL instead of MySQL.
 Enter username you've created in phpPgAdmin before.
 Then you would be asked for username and password for a MediaWiki user, so make sure you're remembered/backed them up, cause they are username-password of so-called _sysop_ user (e.g. main administrator of MediaWiki installation).

 After you would succeed with MediaWiki intallation, let's make this Wiki available outside of the VirtualBox.
 First, go to _/etc/apache2/vhosts.d/_ directory and create two files.
-One named _\_default\_vhost.conf_ (with an underscore before name to be the default VirtualHost entry - read more in the <a href="http://activedoc.opensuse.org/book/opensuse-reference/chapter-20-the-apache-http-server" target="_blank" class="broken_link">OpenSUSE apache docs</a> and <a href="http://httpd.apache.org/docs/2.2/vhosts/" target="_blank">Official apache docs</a>) with the following contents:
+One named _\_default\_vhost.conf_ (with an underscore before name to be the default VirtualHost entry - read more in the <a href="http://activedoc.opensuse.org/book/opensuse-reference/chapter-20-the-apache-http-server" target="_blank">OpenSUSE apache docs</a> and <a href="http://httpd.apache.org/docs/2.2/vhosts/" target="_blank">Official apache docs</a>) with the following contents:

 <pre><VirtualHost *:80>
     ServerName localhost